 The agency is either sole manager or a partnering manager on over one million acres of public lands throughout the region.
 Further, the FWC contributes to state land acquisition programs through its Inholdings and Additions program, targeting lands within or contiguous to areas currently managed by the FWC.
-Lastly, the agency administers an on-going lake enhancement and restoration program.
+Lastly, the agency administers an on-going lake enhancement and restoration program and in FY 2007/08, the FWC conducted restoration activities in Lakes Okeechobee, Tohopekaliga, and Trafford.